linusniederer/opacc-tools/opacc-maintenance/README.md

 This script has no effect on the status of individual services.

 ## OpaccServicesStart.bat
 This script starts all services on all nodes if they are not already started.
-Finally, the status of all services is displayed in a table if the script was not executed via task scheduling.
+Finally, the status of all services are displayed in a table if the script was not executed via task scheduling.

 ## OpaccServiceStop.bat
 This script stops all services on all nodes if they are not already stopped.
-Finally, the status of all services is displayed in a table if the script was not executed via task scheduling.
+Finally, the status of all services are displayed in a table if the script was not executed via task scheduling.

 ## OpaccServiceMaintenance.bat
 This script stops all services on all nodes and starts them again after a timeout of 5 seconds.
-Finally, the status of all services is displayed in a table if the script was not executed via task scheduling.
+Finally, the status of all services are displayed in a table if the script was not executed via task scheduling.

 # Changelog

-## Version 1.0.1 - 10.
-Dec.
-2021
-### Added
-- Adding SimpleIndex service support

 ## Version 1.0.0 - 19.
 Oct.
 2021
 ### Added